gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 Early networking technologies were diverse, including Ethernet, Token Ring, LocalTalk, AppleTalk, and others.
 Over time, Ethernet emerged as the dominant Layer 2 protocol, used widely in local area networks (LANs).

+Initially, Ethernet used coaxial cables (10Base2 and 10Base5), which allowed for long distances but were eventually replaced by **10Base-T Ethernet** using **twisted-pair cables** known as category 3 or CAT 3 with **RJ-45 connectors**.
+10Base-T could transmit data at **10 Mbps** over a maximum distance of **100 meters**.

 ### Two different Network methods

-- Deterministic Networks (e.g., Token Ring) : Devices wait for a turn to transmit using a token-passing method.
+- Deterministic Networks (e.g., Token Ring) : Means that the network access should be very organized and orderly.

-- Contention-Based Networks (Ethernet) : Devices can transmit data whenever the network is clear, which can result in collisions.
+- Contention-Based Networks (Ethernet) : Used to determine who gets to access and communicate on the network at any given time.

 How to prevent collision?